mitanshu7/RedactNLP/README.md

 RedactNLP is a tool that allows you to automatically redact sensitive information from PDF documents using natural language processing and computer vision techniques.

-Visit https://huggingface.co/spaces/bluuebunny/RedactNLP for the hosted demo on Huggingface Spaces.
+Visit [RedactNLP Spaces](https://huggingface.co/spaces/bluuebunny/RedactNLP) for the hosted demo on Huggingface Spaces.

 ## How Redaction Works